InformaticsMatters/nextflow-pcluster/README.md

 We now create **Policies** in AWS and then attach them to the cluster user.

->   The user's policies must include the the those defined in the `iam`
+>   The user's policies must include those defined in the `iam`
     directory, as defined in the AWS [ParallelCluster Policies] documentation.

 >   Copies of the policies exist in this repository along with a shell-script